iceprosurface/vueireact/readme.md

 ## use in existing project

-vueireact-core is fully compatible with the Vue ecosystem, so you can use it in existing project.
+@vueireact/core is fully compatible with the Vue ecosystem, so you can use it in existing project.

 ### 1. The Project has Vue type Functional Component

-vueireact-core cannnot determine which type of functional component is used, so we should use 'vite-plugin-vueireact' to transform the code.
+@vueireact/core cannnot determine which type of functional component is used, so we should use '@vueireact/vite-plugin-vueireact' to transform the code.

 In that case, any react type vue functional component should end with `.fc.tsx`